tvaneerd/today/oct2_functions_are_answers.md

 Almost every question can be and should be answered with a function call.

-When you have a question, call a funtion - then write the function.
+When you have a question, call a function - then write the function.